rafarq/MDlightWeb/README.md

 1. Clone the repository
 2. Ensure PHP 7.4+ is installed
+3. Run `composer install` to install dependencies
-3. Place your markdown files in the `md/` directory
+4. Place your markdown files in the `md/` directory
-4. Configure your web server to point to the project directory
+5. Configure your web server to point to the project directory

 ## Documentation Structure